adhdevops/adhdevops.club/docs/STYLE_GUIDE.md

 (Please suggest other terms we should list here!)

-If you're unsure how to capitalize a specific term and it's not listed in the Microsoft style guide, search Wikipedia for an example where it's used in a sentence (so, not the page title or the first word of a sentence).
+If you're unsure how to capitalize a specific term and it's not listed in the [Microsoft style guide](https://docs.microsoft.com/en-us/style-guide/), try searching Wikipedia for an example where it's used in a sentence.
+(So, not the page title or the first word of a sentence, which usually get capitalized no matter what.)